r8bhavneet/CMPT-403/README.md

 2. **Method 2:** `./login-j <username> <password>`
    - Exploit a buffer overflow with a hardcoded canary.
    - Submit your username and password in `a1b.txt`.
+   - Note this method is time based so won't right now but has the correct code for the provided requirements in the documents.

 3. **Method 3:** `./login-k <username> <password>`
    - Exploit a buffer overflow where the canary is randomized.